Get a free, no obligation personal loan quote with rates as low as 9.99%

 Get Permission Right Away

 Firstly, you must obtain permission from the developer to rent out your unit to another tenant.
-As the developer is legally the owner during this phase, they get the final say.
+The developer is legally the owner during this phase, they get the final say.
 It’s wise to get authorization from the developer as soon as possible, preferably before signing the Purchase and Sale Agreement.

-Consider The HST New Housing Rebate
+Consider The GST/HST New Housing Rebate

-Secondly, leasing your unit to a tenant effectively revokes your status as the primary resident – your unit functions as an investment rather than a personal living space in the eyes of the Canada Revenue Agency (CRA).
-As a result, you won’t qualify for the HST New Housing Rebate and will have to pay the total sales tax amount upfront during the final closing.
+As a result, you won’t qualify for the GST/ST New Housing Rebate and will have to pay the total sales tax amount upfront during the final closing.
 The inability to claim this rebate can cost you thousands of dollars extra that the rebate would have ordinarily offset.

-Don’t Forget About The GST/HST New Residential Rental Property Rebate
+Claim The GST/HST New Residential Rental Property Rebate

-Luckily, there’s another rebate you can use called GST/HST New Residential Rental Property Rebate (NRRP).
-This rebate is tailored specifically for property owners whose status as investors precludes them from qualifying for the New Housing Rebate.
-If you rent out your unit for at least a year, you’re entitled to receive a refund on a portion of the sales tax paid.
-However, you’ll have to be patient, as the funds won’t arrive in your bank account until a few months after the final closing.
-To claim the NRRP rebate, you must file Form GST524 – GST/HST New Residential Rental Property Rebate Application with the CRA and meet all the eligibility criteria.
+If you rent out your unit for at least a year, you can receive a refund on a portion of the sales tax paid.
+However, you’ll have to be patient.
+The funds won’t arrive in your bank account until a few months after the final closing.

-Frequently Asked Questions
+Interim Occupancy Frequently Asked Questions

-How long does Interim Occupancy last?
+How long does interim occupancy last?

-Do you need a mortgage during Interim Occupancy?
+Do you need a mortgage during interim occupancy?

 No, you’re not required to have a mortgage during the interim occupancy period.
 Since you’re not yet the legal owner of your unit, you’re not obligated to make any mortgage payments.
 However, you must secure a mortgage by the final closing date, during which the transfer of ownership takes place.